 Counting Carbs on Keto

-Now I have been eating this way for a while I know my portion sizes.
+Now that I have been eating this way for a while I know my portion sizes.
 So I just watch my carbs and prepare my meals guided by my appetite.
 And that has settled down too!
-I never get that “I’m starving” feeling anymore.
-I’m now aware of when I’m hungry and I eat regularly.
-I sleep really well these days too.
-And I have more energy and no more thyroid brain fog!
-I’m still following the recipes and guides on Keto Me Fit because it has really helped me to understand how much I can eat and what sorts of food I am allowed.
+I rarely get that “I’m starving” feeling anymore.

-It helped me understand how my body processes food and showed me that I didn’t need to starve myself or go without just to lose a few pounds.
-I have adjusted my thyroid medication as I lost weight because my needs changed.
-My doctor was also happy with my progress and when I told him what I had been doing, he was actually really supportive!
+Learning about keto, helped me understand how my body processes food and showed me that I didn’t need to starve myself or go without just to lose a few pounds.
+I adjusted my thyroid medication (under a doctor’s supervision) as I lost weight because your thyroid meds dosage tends to go hand in hand with your weight.
+My doctor was also happy with my progress and when I told him that I had been following a keto diet, he was actually really supportive!

 I know that keto and low-carb diets are currently being recommended by the NHS in the UK these days.
 People with both Type 1, but particularly Type 2 Diabetes are managing their conditions with low carb or keto diets.
 I believe this is also rolling out across the USA in certain states as well.
 I have read numerous accounts of people who have successfully reversed Type 2 Diabetes and are managing to keep it at bay with a low-carb or keto lifestyle.
 No medications are required after that.
 Amazing!